olincollege/SoftSysJemHub/reports/report.md

  To store and track all the information needed we created the following data structures:

-- **Commit**
+- **SizedString**
-Contains all the information needed to reconstruct a given state of the repository.
+A struct that contains a string and its size.
+This helps us serialize and deserialize data.

 - **reference_t**
 A hash of a given piece of data.
 We use this hash as a unique filename and a way to determine if any data has changed.
+We used this structure to represent multiple different kinds of data, similar to the way that Git hashes all of its data structures.

+- **Snapshot**
+A node in a snaptree that represents a file.
+Contains the path to the file, file mode (e.g. “RW”), and a reference (hash of the filename used to save the file)

 - **SnapTree**
+Short for Snapshot Tree.
 A way to represent a directory structure.
 Contains the path to the directory, file mode, and an array of children references that represent the containing files.

-- **Snapshot**
-A node in a snaptree that represents a file.
-Contains the path to the file, file mode, and a reference (hash of the filename used to save the file)

-- **SizedString**
+- **Commit**
-A struct that contains a string and its size.
-This helps us serialize and deserialize data.
+Contains all the information needed to reconstruct a given state of the repository.
+This includes the parent commit for history tracking and a snapshot tree of all files in the working directory at the time of commitment.

 To track the history of commits, each commit contains a reference to its parent.
 This is illustrated below.